 No win no fee birth negligence claim

 At nhsnegligenceclaim.com, any client who chooses us enjoys the privilege of a No win no fee agreement.
-What this means is that you will not be asked to pay any legal fees upfront, until you are awarded a compensation.
+What this means is that you will not be asked to pay any legal fees up front, until you are awarded compensation.

 In the case where your claim is successful, your solicitor will make an agreed deduction from the overall settlement awarded to you.
 Our medical negligence solicitors will be sure to enlighten you on this at the onset.

-Conversely, if you claim fails and you do not recover compensation, you will not be charged for any of that work.
-You will always be advised for alternative methods of funding before entering into a no win no fee agreement.
-Any deductions from an award of compensation to a child with a birth injury or lacking capacity will be approved by the court, so you can be assured that any deduction are fair.
+Conversely, if your claim fails and you do not recover compensation, you will not be charged for any of that work.
+You will always be advised of alternative methods of funding before entering into a no win no fee agreement.
+Any deductions from an award of compensation to a child with a birth injury or lacking capacity will be approved by the court, so you can be assured that any deductions are fair.

-Call Medical Negligence Direct to Start Your Claim
+Call NHS Negligence Claim to Start Your Claim

 If you have been a victim of an avoidable birth injury, it is important that you seek the compensation you deserve as you may be entitled to tens of thousands of pounds in compensation.